 After product or shipping feedback:

 “Thanks so much once again for sharing your thoughts on this.
-Please reach out if anything else comes up, but have a great rest of your day.”
+Please reach out if anything else comes up, and have a great rest of your day.”

 After an issue using your shopping cart:

-“I’m so happy that’s working as expected now!
+“I’m so happy that it's working as expected now!
 Let us know if you run into any other trouble, and have an excellent week.”